hiranumn/DeepAccNet/README.md

 v0.0.1
 ```

-For the previous TensorFlow implementation, please see: https://github.com/hiranumn/DeepAccNet-TF.
+- For the previous TensorFlow implementation, please see: https://github.com/hiranumn/DeepAccNet-TF.
-For the MSA version of DeepAccNet, please see: https://github.com/hiranumn/DeepAccNet-MSA.
+- For the MSA version of DeepAccNet, please see: https://github.com/hiranumn/DeepAccNet-MSA.
-We plan to merge these repo to this repo very soon.
+- The repos listed above will be merged soon.

 # Softwares
 - Python > 3.5